 We have made the decision not to release a call for applications under the Impact or SIG-Exchange streams in April and May, 2020.
 Project grants under the Seed and SIG-Explore streams will continue normally (more information will be released via Inside CUE).

 Three competitions are held per year.
 October 1st | February 1st | May 15th.
-Applications are no longer being accepted year-round.
-The next deadline for applications is October 1, 2018.

 Applications & Guidelines